Experiencing an issue in the system? Unable to do something that worked perfectly yesterday?

 How are they different, you ask (while dreaming of cookies):

-Your browser's Cache remembers parts of pages you have previously visited to help them open faster when you next visit.
+Your browser's Cache remembers parts of pages you have previously visited to help them open faster on your next visit.
 This is especially helpful with images, which can take a while to load if they are new to the browser.
 To put it simply: your Cache is the place where your browser stores images, code, and other files so you don't have to reload them every time you visit.

 When you clear your Cache & Cookies, you are asking your device to dump that data.
 Why would that help?
 Well, sometimes the version of a site stored in your cache and the current version of the site may not match.
 If a website has been recently updated, this conflict can occur, causing all sorts of weird glitches that can make that one thing you need to do today not work correctly.